erogenousbeef-zz/BigReactors/Roadmap.md

 ### Fuel access port block
 - (DONE) Create fuel access port block
- - Yellorium ingots in the "intake" section are automatically consumed into the reactor to refill fuel rods
+ - (DONE) Yellorium ingots in the "intake" section are automatically consumed into the reactor to refill fuel rods
- - Depleted Yellorium is spat out as an ingot when there's a full ingot's worth in the fuel rods
+ - (DONE) Depleted Yellorium is spat out as an ingot when there's a full ingot's worth in the fuel rods
 - (DONE) Create UI for access port block
 - (DONE) Configuration: User can choose which inventory slot is externally-addressible
  - (DONE) This provides LogiPipes/AE/BC pipe compatibility
-- (PARTIAL) Add auto-emit, like MFR's machines, so BC pipes don't need power
+- (DONE/UNTESTED) Add auto-emit, like MFR's machines, so BC pipes don't need power

 ### Add in initial crafting recipes for reactor parts
 - Add graphite ingots (coal & cobble, unshaped recipe)